 We almost always play it safe and wait until at least Memorial Day weekend to put the majority of our plants in the ground.

 We look at the 10 day forecast over this weekend to make sure dips into the 30’s aren’t expected.
 In many years, the 10 day weather forecast looks really good almost two weeks before last frost.
-We sometimes consider planting our cold hardy plants out at this point.
+If that’s the case, we sometimes consider planting our cold hardy plants (only) at this point.

 For frost sensitive plants, we typically wait until our last frost date, at a minimum.

 Again, we check the 10 day forecast for unseasonable dips and will hold off if unseasonable dips below 40 degrees are expected.
-If, however, the forecast looks good on Memorial Day weekend, we often push it and plant even our frost sensitive plants.
+If, however, the forecast looks good on Memorial Day weekend, we often plant our frost sensitive plants.

 Have A Backup Plan For Unexpected Frosts!